rust-lang/rfcs/text/0000-const-value-parameters.md

  - It seems likely that, when higher-kinded types are implemented, it will be straightforward to treat const parameters similarly to type and lifetime parameters, but there may be hidden pitfalls.
+Syntactically, it will presumably be necessary to make a distinction between lifetime, type, and const parameters when specifying the expected kind of a type.
  - It's not clear whether const parameters could be added to variadic parameter lists, or if it will be necessary to limit variadic behavior to types.